rubyforgood/mutual-aid/README.md

 # Contributing

 Visit our [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on making your contribution.
 We look forward to it!

-We have two projects - [Roadmap](https://github.com/rubyforgood/mutual-aid/projects) and [Story map](https://github.com/rubyforgood/mutual-aid/projects/2).
-These cover the same list of github issues, but the [Roadmap](https://github.com/rubyforgood/mutual-aid/projects) focuses on prioritization of issues, whereas the [Story map](https://github.com/rubyforgood/mutual-aid/projects/2) is a higher level overview and a good reference point of user flows.
-All issues (and maps) are being groomed throughout these two weeks (9/1 - 9/13), so, please keep checking back for updates.
-If you have any questions and/or are having a hard time finding where or how to jump in to the project, reach out to us in the #mutualaid channel in the Ruby for Good Slack!

 # Setting Up Development